 This can syrup is so versatile and handy to have on hand.

-I know you are going to love this traditional teriyaki sauce recipe, if you do, please comment below!
+I know you will love this traditional teriyaki sauce recipe, if you do, please comment below!
+And don’t forget to share to Pinterest, Instagram and Facebook.

 Looking for more easy recipes?